Cesar Chavez: Links with Synanon and Ferdinand Marcos: 1977

 Synanon provided the UFW with $100,000 worth of cars and materials; building links with Chavez's movement burnished Dederich's reputation with rich liberals who were among Synanon's core constituency.
 Dederich suggested that Synanon and the UFW establish a joint communal farm, and although the option was explored, it did not materialize.
 Following Dederich's advice, Chavez began grooming young people who had grown up in the movement to remain committed to him and his ideals.
 He created a curriculum for them to follow, which included the Game.
 Whereas Chavez had previously refused to accept government money, he now applied for over $500,000 in grants for a school and other projects.
 Formal celebrations and group rituals became an important part of life at La Paz, while Chavez also declared that on Saturday mornings all residents of La Paz should work in the vegetable and flower gardens to improve sociability.
 A rule was passed that everyone at La Paz had to wear a UFW button at all times on penalty of a fine.
 After attending a course in Los Angeles, Chavez began claiming that he could heal people by laying on his hands.

 In the field elections, the UFW was largely rebuffed by Filipino-American workers.
 Seeking to remedy this, in 1977 Chavez traveled to the Philippines as the guest of its president, Ferdinand Marcos.
 There, he was treated as a high-ranking dignitary, and received both an award from Marcos and an honorary doctorate from the Far Eastern University in Manila.
 He then spoke to a reporter from The Washington Post where he spoke positively about Marcos' introduction of martial law.
-This generated outcry in the U.S., especially among religious groups, who argued that Chavez was overlooking the human rights abuses taking place under Marcos' administration.
-Chavez then organized an event on Delano for five senior Filipino government officially to speak to an assembled audience.
+This generated outcry in the US, especially among religious groups, who argued that Chavez was overlooking the human rights abuses taking place under Marcos' administration.
+Chavez then organized an event on Delano for five senior Filipino government officials to speak to an assembled audience.
 The incident eroded support among religious organizations, a key constituency for Chavez and the UFW.